rpast/ALP/README.md

 - 20230705 - new data model, SBERT based embeddings
 - 20230411 - interface upgrade, UX improvements, bugfixes
 - 20230406 - bug-fix that prevented program to initialize database under /static/data/dbs/; requirements.txt fix
-- 20230405 - program stores converastion history and allows to continue it
+- 20230405 - program stores converastion history
+- 20230911 - user can define custom agent behavior and choose them from the drop-down menu in session manager.

 ## Introduction
 ALP enhances the accuracy of responses of GPT-based models relative to given PDF documents by using a retrieval augmentation method.
 This approach ensures that the most relevant context is always passed to the model as a context to user's question.
 The intention behind ALP is to assist the overwhelming knowledge base of research papers, books and notes, making it easier to access and digest content.